Ching (Qing) Dynasty 1644 AD to 1911 AD

 Achievements: Confucianism was chosen by Han Wudi (141 BCE - 86 BCE) for use as a political system to govern the Chinese state.

-Xin Dynasty 9 AD to 23 AD
+Xin Dynasty (Inter Regnum) 9 AD to 23 AD

 Capital City: Xian, Shaanxi Province.